oracle/oci-typescript-sdk/lib/usageapi/README.md

-# OCI NodeJS client for Usage Api Service
+# OCI Node.js client for Usage Api Service

 This module enables you to write code to manage resources for Usage Api Service.